bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 1. Geographic Variation

-    **Physics: what types of renewable energy can be generated in different geographical regeions**
+    **Physics: What types of renewable energy is most efficient in different geographical regions**

-    **eSports: does the type of game people play depend on their proximity to a large city?**
+    **eSports: Does the genre of game people play depend on their proximity to a large city?**

 2. Trend related to the news

-    **Physics: carbon footprint of different energy production/storage/transportation**
+    **Physics: Carbon footprint of the production/storage/transportation for different renewable resources**

 3. Who does that?

-    **eSports: Age, gender, race of eSports competitors by the game they are playing**
+    **eSports: Demoraphics of eSports competitors by the game they are playing**

 4. Answering a question people care about